ankitects/anki-manual/src/files.md

 3. In the security tab, click on Advanced.

 4. Click on the Owner tab.
-If you’re not listed as the owner, click the button to take ownership.
+If you're not listed as the owner, click the button to take ownership.

 5. On the permissions tab, ensure that you have full control.
 On a